The benefits of a growth mindset: learning from failure

 - They’re keen to learn from people around them

-- They understand getting what they want, or learning new skills, requires putting in effort
+- They understand getting what they want, or learning new skills, requires putting in the effort

 - They’re aware of their weaknesses, but are focused on improving them

 A fixed mindset is when people believe traits such as ability or talent are fixed, set at birth and not able to be changed.
 They let failure or success define who they are.
-It could be said they believe that success is about 65% due to ability and only about 35% to effort.
+Research shows they believe that success is about 65% due to ability and only about 35% to effort.
+People with a fixed mindset approach new or challenging situations by thinking ‘I can’t do that … and never will be able to’.
+They often stop themselves from trying or learning new things because they believe they will not be able to succeed.

 Signs your child has a fixed mindset include: